Meldanen/meldanen.github.io/_pages/cv.md

   Main Achievements:
   * Awarded with distinction.
-  * Individual Research Project: Implemented a mobile application that uses machine learning models to extract hand movements through a phone's camera to remotely control a robotic arm over a wireless network.
+  * Individual Research Project: Implemented a mobile application that uses neural networks to extract hand movements through a phone's camera to remotely control a robotic arm over a wireless network.
   * Group Research Project: Developed a mobile application to aid patients in keeping track of their health metrics as part of a group project.
   * Tumour detection decathlon: Implemented and trained a 3D Neural Network in order to detect liver tumours in 3D images.